pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

-    * Data Link Layer is the second lowest layer of the OSI Model.
+    * Data Link Layer is the second-lowest layer of the OSI Model.
-    * This layer provide the functional and procedural means to transfer data between network entities and to detect and possibly correct errors that may occur in the physical layer.
+    * This layer provides the functional and procedural means to transfer data between network entities and to detect and possibly correct errors that may occur in the physical layer.
-    * The responsibility of data link layer is when a packet arrives in a network then transmit it to the Host using its MAC address.
+    * The responsibility of the data link layer is when a packet arrives in a network then transmits it to the Host using its MAC address.
-    * Data link layer is divided into two sub layers([Logical Link Control](https://www.geeksforgeeks.org/logical-link-control-llc-protocol-data-unit/ "Logical Link Control") and [Media Access Control](https://www.geeksforgeeks.org/introduction-of-mac-address-in-computer-network/ "Media Access Control"))
+    * Data link layer is divided into two sub-layers([Logical Link Control](https://www.geeksforgeeks.org/logical-link-control-llc-protocol-data-unit/ "Logical Link Control") and [Media Access Control](https://www.geeksforgeeks.org/introduction-of-mac-address-in-computer-network/ "Media Access Control"))

    <br>